tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alerts defined in this section below, as well as all unknown alerts are universally considered fatal as of TLS 1.3 (see
 {{alert-protocol}}).

+Omitting the alerts before closing the connections is NOT RECOMMENDED as it negatively impacts debugging of connectivity issues by implementation users and may hide incorrect error handling in the implemenation from testing.
+Implementers should note that in cases where differences in alerts being sent are useful for attackers, the timing side channel will provide the same information {{TIMING}}, {{LUCKY13}}.

 The following error alerts are defined: